peteroupc/peteroupc.github.io/random.md

 > **Example:** Suppose a game generates a map with random terrain and shows the player a "code" to generate that map.
 Under recommendation 4, the game&mdash;
 >
-> - may change the algorithm it uses to generate random maps, but
+> - MAY change the algorithm it uses to generate random maps, but
-> - should use, in connection with the new algorithm, "codes" that can't be confused with "codes" it used for previous algorithms, and
+> - SHOULD use, in connection with the new algorithm, "codes" that can't be confused with "codes" it used for previous algorithms, and
-> - should continue to generate the same random map using an old "code" when the player enters it, even after the change to a new algorithm.
+> - SHOULD continue to generate the same random map using an old "code" when the player enters it, even after the change to a new algorithm.

 <a id=Unit_Testing></a>
 #### Unit Testing